 Our Kindergarten is a learning environment where all children have the opportunity to become confident, eager and enthusiastic learners in preparation for the rest of their education.

 Within our Kindergarten community the children grow in confidence and their capabilities are acknowledged, respected and celebrated.

 The John Paul College Kindergarten is an approved Kindergarten Programme provider under the Queensland Kindergarten Funding Scheme.
 Click here to view the Department of Education Funded Kindergarten Statement of Fees.
-Click here for the College’s 2019 Schedule of Fees.
+Click here for the College’s 2020 Schedule of Fees.

 Outside School Hours Care and Vacation Care are also provided on campus for your convenience.